shortstuffsushi/WhatDidIDo/README.md

  4.00 | not.committed.yet
 ````

-Note, if a user has committed on a machine without a registered email address (no `git config --global user.email my.email@site.com`), the `not.committed.yet` address is what `git blame` provides.
+Note, if a user has uncommitted changes on their machine, the `not.committed.yet` address is what `git blame` provides.